 Career Prospects and Salary Ranges

-Bureau of Labor Statistics research show that the average pay for trucking jobs is around $39,000 per year.
+Bureau of Labor Statistics research show that the average pay for trucking jobs is just over $40,000 per year.
 If the demand for drivers continues to go unmet, that is likely to increase in the next few years.
 Age requirements run from 21 to 25 years of age minimum at the time of application.

 The real money goes to the self-employed contract drivers that haul freight across country.
 According to CNN Money, independent drivers can clear as much as $150,000 per year after the cost of maintenance and fuel.
 The price is that to do it, they stay on the road away from home, living in their cabs for most of the year.